 Christopher E. De Bono

-Vice President of Mission, Ethics, Spirituality & Indigenous Wellness
+Vice President of Mission, People and Ethics

-His PhD work considers the origins and future of clinical chaplaincy in mental health care in the context of catholic sponsored health care.
+His PhD work considers the origins and future of clinical chaplaincy in mental health care in the context of Catholic sponsored health care.
 That PhD work was featured on the CBC radio show “Ideas” in 2013 because of its links to the late Fr.
 Henri Nouwen.
 He has also taught courses in ethics, social justice and professional ethics at the University of Toronto.

 Christopher’s current research and practice interests explore why Catholic health care must be mission driven and how human resources (our People) must critically align with that mission.
 Christopher’s other passions include: the importance of ethics in clinical and organizational settings, the integration of spirituality/religion in clinical care, and why reconciliation is essential for Catholic health care support for Indigenous peoples’ health and well-being.

 Originally from Ontario, Christopher is grateful to be able to work, live, and play on the unceded territories of the Coast Salish Peoples, the Musqueam, the Squamish, and the Tsleil-Waututh.